 Semantically, NDE measures the portion of the total effect that would be transmitted to Y absent M's ability to respond to T, while NIE measures the portion transmitted absent Y's ability to respond to changes in T, except those transmitted through M. The difference TE - NDE quantifies the extent to which the response of Y is owed to mediation, while NIE quantifies the extent to which it is explained by mediation.
-These two components of mediation, the necessary and the sufficient, coincide into one in models void of interactions (e.g., linear) but differ substantially under moderation (see the Numerical Example section, below).
+These two components of mediation, the necessary and the sufficient, coincide into one in models void of interactions (e.g., linear), but differ substantially under moderation (see example, Section 4.2).

 We remark that a controlled version of NIE does not exist because there is no way of disabling the direct effect of T on Y by setting a variable to a constant.
-Note also that the natural effects, NDE and NIE, are not accompanied by do-expressions because these effects are defined counterfactually and cannot be estimated from controlled experiments.
-The choice of the appropriate effect type in policy making is discussed in Pearl (2001, 2011), Robins and Richardson (2011), and VanderWeele (2009) and are illustrated in the Illustrations section, below.
-Whereas the controlled direct effect is of interest when policy options exert control over values of variables (e.g., raising the level of a substance in patients' blood to a prespecified concentration), the natural direct effect is of interest when policy options enhance or weaken mechanisms or processes (e.g., freezing a substance at its current level of concentration [for each patient], but preventing it from responding to a given stimulus).
+Note also that the natural effects, NDE and NIE, are not accompanied by do-expressions, because these effects are defined counterfactually and cannot be estimated from controlled experiments.
+The choice of the appropriate effect type in policy making is discussed in Pearl (2001, 2011), Robins and Richardson (2011), and VanderWeele (2009) and will be illustrated in Section 4.
+Whereas the controlled direct effect is of interest when policy options exert control over values of variables (e.g., raising the level of a substance in patients' blood to a pre-specified concentration) the natural direct effect is of interest when policy options enhance or weaken mechanisms or processes (e.g., freezing a substance at its current level of concentration (for each patient), but preventing it from responding to a given stimulus).

 This is an appropriate point to relate the definitions of natural effects to the standard definitions of direct and indirect effects used in parametric structural equation.
-When we apply the definitions above to the linear system of Equation 1, we readily obtain the expected results:
+When we apply the definitions above to the linear system of Eq.
+(1) we readily obtain the expected results:

-$$TE = \beta + \alpha \gamma$$ , $NDE = CDE(m) = \beta$ , $NIE = \alpha \gamma$ .
-(11)
+$$TE = \beta + \alpha \gamma, \quad NDE = CDE(m) = \beta, \quad NIE = \alpha \gamma$$ (11)

-A key conceptual difference between the causal and the traditional approaches is that, in the former, every effect is defined a priori, in a way that makes it applicable to any model, including confounded, unidentified, or nonlinear models.
+A key conceptual difference between the causal and the traditional approaches is that, in the former every effect is defined a priori, in a way that makes it applicable to any model, including confounded, unidentified or nonlinear models.
 The statistical approach, on the other hand, requires that the model satisfies certain restrictions before the definition (of effects) obtains its legitimacy.
-This is somewhat paradoxical, for one must know what one seeks to estimate before imposing the appropriate restrictions on the model.
+This is somewhat paradoxical, for we must know what we seek to estimate before imposing the appropriate restrictions on the model.

-The equalities in Equation 10, for example, are derived from the basic definitions of Equations 6-9 and the linearity of Equation 1; they are sustained therefore in all linear systems, even when one does not make the assumption of no omitted variables (or ignorability).
-Likewise, the constancy of the controlled direct effect in linear system, $CDE(m) = \alpha$ , is not an assumption but a consequence of how CDE(m) is defined (see Equation 8).
+The equalities in (11), for example, are derived from the basic definitions of Eqs.
+(6-9) and the linearity of Eq.
+(1); they are sustained therefore in all linear systems, even when we do not make the assumption of no omitted variables (or ignorability).
+Likewise, the constancy of the controlled direct effect in linear system, $CDE(m) = \alpha$, is not an assumption, but a consequence of how CDE(m) is defined, Eq.
+(8).

-In the classical approach, on the other hand, the assumption of no omitted variables must precede all definitions (Judd & Kenny, 1981, 2010) because the classical vocabulary was restricted to the statistical notion of controlling for M instead of the intended causal notion of setting M to a constant, and the two coincide only under the no omitted variables assumption.
-(See Bollen & Pearl, 2013, for further discussion of this important observation, which is often overlooked in the potential-outcome literature; e.g., Rubin, 2010; Sobel, 2008.)
+In the classical approach, on the other hand, the assumption of no omitted variables must precede all definitions (Judd and Kenny, 1981, 2010), because the classical vocabulary was restricted to the statistical notion of controlling for M instead of the intended causal notion of setting M to a constant, and the two coincide only under the no omitted variables assumption.12 (See Bollen and Pearl (2013), for further discussion of this important observation which is often overlooked in the potential-outcome literature (e.g., Rubin, 2010; Sobel, 2008).)